Tool Introduction

 1408 |

-- Result Interpretation: According to the table, for an Asian singleton fetus at 28 weeks gestational age, the normal range for estimated fetal weight (EFW) is 910 grams to 1408 grams, with a median of 1132 grams.
+- Result Interpretation: According to the table, for an Asian singleton fetus at 28 weeks of gestation, the normal range for estimated fetal weight (EFW) is 910 grams to 1408 grams, with a median of 1132 grams.
 If the pregnant woman's fetal EFW is around 1132 grams, it falls within the standard range.

 Frequently Asked Questions

-- Q: What are the data sources and applicable population for this reference table?
-A: The data for this tool is based on the NICHD (National Institute of Child Health and Human Development) normal reference values for estimated fetal weight in Asian singleton fetuses.
-Therefore, it is primarily applicable to pregnant women of Asian ethnicity with singleton pregnancies.
+- Q: What is the data source and target population for this reference table?
+A: The data for this tool is based on the normal reference values for estimated fetal weight of Asian singleton fetuses from NICHD (National Institute of Child Health and Human Development).
+Therefore, it is primarily applicable to pregnant women with singleton pregnancies of Asian ethnicity.

-- Q: How do I understand the "3rd", "50th", and "97th" percentiles in the table?
-A: The "3rd" percentile means that 97% of fetal weights at that gestational age are above this value, and it is usually considered the lower critical value; the "50th" percentile is the median, meaning 50% of fetal weights are above or below this value, representing the average level; the "97th" percentile means that only 3% of fetal weights at that gestational age are above this value, and it is usually considered the upper critical value.
+- Q: How should I understand the "3rd", "50th", and "97th" percentiles in the table?
+A: The "3rd" percentile means that 97% of fetal weights at that gestational age are above this value, and it is usually considered a lower critical value; the "50th" percentile is the median, meaning 50% of fetal weights are above or below this value, representing the average level; the "97th" percentile means that only 3% of fetal weights at that gestational age are above this value, and it is usually considered a higher critical value.
 These percentiles help assess the relative position of fetal weight within the population.

-- Q: What should I do if my baby's weight is not within the "standard (50th)" range?
+- Q: What if my baby's weight is not within the "standard (50th)" range?
 A: This tool provides reference values for a preliminary understanding of fetal development trends.
-If your baby's weight falls into the "low" or "high" range, or if you have any concerns, please consult your obstetrician.
+If your baby's weight is leaning towards the "low" or "high" range, or if you have any concerns, please consult your obstetrician.
 The doctor will conduct a professional assessment based on your specific situation, other ultrasound data, and clinical manifestations, and provide personalized advice or further examinations.
-Do not self-diagnose or take action.
+Please do not self-diagnose or take action.

-- Q: What is the formula for estimated fetal weight (EFW)?
-A: Estimated fetal weight (EFW) is typically calculated by measuring multiple fetal biological indicators (such as biparietal diameter BPD, head circumference HC, abdominal circumference AC, femur length FL) via ultrasound and then plugging them into specific mathematical formulas.
-This tool does not provide EFW calculation functionality but rather offers reference ranges based on these calculation results.
+- Q: What is the formula for calculating estimated fetal weight (EFW)?
+A: Estimated fetal weight (EFW) is usually calculated by measuring multiple biological indicators of the fetus (such as biparietal diameter BPD, head circumference HC, abdominal circumference AC, femur length FL) via ultrasound, and then plugging them into specific mathematical formulas.
+This tool does not provide EFW calculation functionality but rather provides reference ranges based on these calculated results.

-- Data Applicability: Please note that the data in this reference table is specifically for Asian ethnicity and singleton pregnancies.
-If you are non-Asian or have a multiple pregnancy, the reference value of this table may be limited.
-Please be sure to consult your doctor for standards more suitable for your situation.
+- Data Applicability: Please note that the data in this reference table specifically refers to Asian ethnicity and singleton pregnancies.
+If you are of non-Asian ethnicity or have a multiple pregnancy, the reference value of this table may be limited.
+Please be sure to consult your doctor to obtain standards more suitable for your situation.

 - Unit Clarity: All weight data in the table are in grams (g).

 - For Reference Only: The weight values provided by this tool are statistical reference ranges and cannot replace professional medical diagnosis.
-The actual development of the fetus is affected by various factors, and individual differences exist.
+Actual fetal development is influenced by various factors, and individual differences exist.

 - Consult a Doctor: When interpreting fetal weight reports, be sure to combine them with your doctor's professional advice.
-If you have any concerns about fetal weight being too large, too small, or growth retardation, you should communicate with your obstetrician in a timely manner to obtain an accurate assessment and guidance.
+If you have any concerns about fetal weight being too large, too small, or growth retardation, you should promptly communicate with your obstetrician to obtain an accurate assessment and guidance.